aws-samples/amazon-transcribe-live-meeting-assistant/lca-ai-stack/TranscriptSummarization.md

 The `BEDROCK` option is enabled by default.
 You must [request model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) for the model selected in the `BedrockModelId` parameter.
 By default, the selected model is `anthropic.claude-instant-v1`.

-When `BEDROCK` option is enabled, LCA can run one or more LLM inferences against Amazon Bedrock after the call is complete.
+When `BEDROCK` option is enabled, LMA can run one or more LLM inferences against Amazon Bedrock after the call is complete.
 The prompt used to generate the insights is configured in a [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
-The name of the parameter is `{LCA-Stack-Name}-LLMPromptSummaryTemplate`.
-You can find a link to the parameter in the LCA main stack's CloudFormation outputs.
+The name of the parameter is `{LMA-Stack-Name}-LLMPromptSummaryTemplate`.
+You can find a link to the parameter in the LMA main stack's CloudFormation outputs.

 The parameter's value is a JSON object with key/value pairs, each pair representing the label (key) and the prompt (value).
-After the call ends, LCA will iterate through the keys and run each prompt.
-In the prompt, LCA replaces `<br>` tags with newlines, and  `{transcript}` is replaced with the call transcript.
-The key will be used as a header for the section in the "Transcript Summary" section in the LCA UI.
+After the call ends, LMA will iterate through the keys and run each prompt.
+In the prompt, LMA replaces `<br>` tags with newlines, and  `{transcript}` is replaced with the call transcript.
+The key will be used as a header for the section in the "Transcript Summary" section in the LMA UI.
 You can learn more about how each of the prompts are designed in Anthropic's [Introduction to Prompt Design](https://docs.anthropic.com/claude/docs/introduction-to-prompt-design).

-Below is the default value of `[LCA-Stack-Name]-LLMPromptSummaryTemplate`:
+Below is the default value of `[LMA-Stack-Name]-LLMPromptSummaryTemplate`:

 ```
 {